You’ve studied Queen Elizabeth II and written books about her for many years. How would you personally describe her importance?

-I think this is the definitive biography Edward VIII.
-There have been others, notably by Philip Ziegler who wrote the official biography.
+I think this is the definitive biography of Edward VIII.
+There have been others, notably by Philip Ziegler, who wrote the official biography.
 But Frances Donaldson’s is the one which best captures the ambiguous spirit of Edward VIII.
-I have put it on the list for two reasons – because of its shrewd depiction of the king’s character and failings, but also because those were the mechanical reasons that propelled the little Princess Elizabeth into the main line of succession.
+I have put it on the list for two reasons—because of its shrewd depiction of the king’s character and failings, but also because those were the mechanical reasons that propelled the little Princess Elizabeth into the main line of succession.

 Did Edward VIII get on with his niece Elizabeth?

 The two little princesses Elizabeth and Margaret Rose, her younger sister, adored their playful uncle who was so very dashing and handsome.
-The Queen still talks about him as her favourite uncle.
+Queen Elizabeth always used to talk about him as her favourite uncle.
 But Edward proved to lack the grit, application and sense of sacrifice which is so crucial to being a monarch.
-In the Queen’s case, we can see her willingness to subordinate her own life to duty, in her two families of children.
+In the case of Queen Elizabeth, we were able to see her willingness to subordinate her own life to duty, in her two families of children.
 She started with Charles and Anne and was planning more.
 But then her father died unexpectedly.
-So she suspended childbearing for the best part of a decade until she had played herself in as queen – when she produced Andrew and Edward.
+So she suspended childbearing for the best part of a decade until she had played herself in as queen—when she produced Andrew and Edward.

-Edward VIII actually lived to see her become queen.
+Edward VIII actually lived to see Elizabeth become queen.
 Is there any record of how he thought she managed?

 He clearly felt that Elizabeth understood and embodied all the dignity of the monarchy.
 I have a story in my book about how he pulled himself together in his dying days, when Elizabeth went to see him while she was in France.
 He insisted on getting dressed and bowing to her, even though he was being kept alive with tubes which had to be concealed under his clothing.